Animals, they need our help!!!

 Like mother, like daughter...

-A well known politician, who describes herself as "pro-life", teaches her young daughter how to kill innocent animals, and poses with the dead body of this magnificent God created creature which she had just savagely killed for the "fun" of it.
+A well known politician, who, ironically, is often referred to as being "pro-life", teaches her young daughter how to kill innocent animals, and poses with the dead body of this magnificent God created creature which she had just savagely killed.
 Sadly, the barbaric senseless slaughter of animals is tolerated by our society, and flaunted as "trophies" by the spiritually deprived...

 Notice: We, at astrudgilberto.com, are